 Her work has been selected for exhibitions in Australia, New Zealand, Japan, Korea, Singapore, London, Scotland, Germany, and the USA, and is held in public collections at the National Gallery of Australia, Griffith Regional Art Gallery and the Art Gallery of South Australia.

-She has had ten solo exhibitions including New Terrain in an Old World (2017) at Craft ACT in Canberra; To make an end is to make a beginning (2014) AD Space, UNSW Art & Design; The Infinite Fold (2009) at Jam Factory Contemporary Craft and Design in Adelaide; Transformations (2008) at Masterworks Gallery in Auckland; and Mathematical Beauty (2007) at the Australian Design Centre in Sydney.
+Her solo exhibitions include: New Terrain in an Old World (2017) at Craft ACT: Craft and Design Centre in Canberra; Autonomous Jewellery (2015) at Studio 20/17 in Sydney; To make an end is to make a beginning (2014) at AD Space UNSW in Sydney; The Infinite Fold (2009) at Jam Factory: Contemporary Craft and Design in Adelaide; Transformations (2008) at Masterworks Gallery in Auckland, New Zealand; and Mathematical Beauty (2007) at the Australian Design Centre in Sydney.

 Zoë received an Australian Postgraduate Award in 2011 for PhD research at UNSW Art & Design, and Australia Council Visual Arts Grants in 2002, 2006 and 2017 for the development of new work and to support an artist-in-residence at the Edinburgh College of Art in Scotland in 2006.